Nitrodist/markcampbell.me/_posts/2016-10-19-a-lesson-in-logging-never-hide-behavior.markdown

 I, [2016-10-10T18:46:20.899458 #15793]  INFO -- : [1255860a-624a-47e2-85b4-cd5a35de8813] Started GET "/my-real-endpoint" for 127.0.0.1 at 2016-10-10 18:46:20 +0000
 ```

 Notice that there are GUID values that persist across each request (the `94f74f3e-2801-4fe2-99ba-9f15f2e357c3` value is an example).
-This value is generated at the beginning of a web request in rails and attached to all log calls for that request after that point.
+This value is generated at the beginning of a web request in Rails and attached to all log calls for that request after that point.
 We're then going to:

 1. `grep` through the log and collect the GUID values for calls to `/lbhealth`
 1. Feed back the GUID values into another `grep` command that is filtering lines containing those values via the `-v` and `-F` flags.